fandikaikhsan/java/README.md

 Then you should open pull request to branch called ```problem/answers``` and peers will comment to your PR to discuss about the topics or to assess your answer.

-I realy encourage you to also refine our documents here by writing your understanding in with your own terms.
-If you have any input or your own version refision, just open the issue and tag-it with ```docs```.
+And I also realy encourage you to also refine our documents here by writing your understanding in with your own terms.
+If you have any input or your own version revision, just open the issue and tag-it with ```docs```.

 ---
 ### Contents